subsquid/docs/docs/archives/evm.md

 The EVM Archive API is currently in beta.
 Breaking changes may be introduced in the future releases.
 :::

-This page describes the API of Subsquid EVM Archives.

 Since the ArrowSquid release, Subsquid archives do load balancing.
 The main archive URL now points at a _router_ that provides URLs of _workers_ that do the heavy lifting.
 Each worker has its own range of blocks that it serves.
 The recommended data retrieval procedure is as follows:

 1. Retrieve the archive height from the router with `GET ${archiveURL}/height`.